Jackpanger/Year_4/INT305 Machine learning/machine learning.md

   \end{align*}
   $$

-- How can we turn this linear prediction into a one-hot prediction?
+- How can we turn this linear prediction into a <span style="color:blue">one-hot prediction</span>?
 - We can interpret the magnitude of $z_{k}$ as an measure of how much the model prefers $k$ as its prediction.
 - If we do this, we should set